 On May 11, 2018, the FDA extended Gilenya’s approval to include pediatric RRMS patients, ages 10 or older, based on the results of a Phase 3 clinical trial (NCT01892722) called PARADIGMS.
 The trial enrolled 215 children with relapsing MS, ages 10 to 18, and randomized them to receive either Gilenya or Avonex for up to two years.
 Results, published in The New England Journal of Medicine, demonstrated that Gilenya was associated with a lower relapse rate and fewer additional brain lesions as detected by magnetic resonance imaging (MRI).
 However, a high rate of serious adverse events was reported with treatment use, including infection in four patients and leukopenia, or a low white blood cell count in two patients.

 The Committee for Medicinal Products for Human Use (CHMP) also supported Gilenya as a RRMS pediatric treatment in a favorable opinion to the EMA in September 2018.
 A decision regarding its use in young RRMS patients in Europe is expected by year’s end.

-According to Novartis and the FDA, the normal recommended dosage for Gilenya is 0.5mg/day, with or without food.
-Prescription of the drug has to be scrutinized by medical experts due to previous cases of macular edema, hemorrhaging focal encephalitis (an inflammation of the brain with bleeding), progressive multifocal leukoencephalopathy, and varicella zoster infections being reported in some patients.
 Common side effects associated with Gilenya include dizziness, headaches, nausea, and fatigue.
-Since the drug is immunomodulatory, patients with infectious diseases should avoid using it, as these infections may worsen as a result of a temporarily less active immune system.
+Since the treatment modulates the immune system, patients with infectious diseases should avoid using it, as these infections may worsen as a result of a temporarily less active immune system.